bcgov/entity/docs/assets/AssetsWayOfWorking.md

 - Stop merging code to main branch from Tuesday morning, restart after done Thursday's release

 **Release Process**
--  SM create Release Report and Release ticket for releases
+-  SM create Release Report and Release ticket for each release
--  1st week's Friday: During Standup: Scrum Master(SM) ask who want to volunteer as Release Champion
+-  Friday: During Standup: Scrum Master(SM) ask who want to volunteer as Release Champion for the comming week
--  2nd week's Monday: SM remind team Monday night is release cutoff, try to merge code into main branch
+-  Monday: SM remind team Monday night is release cutoff, try to merge code into main branch
--  2nd week's Tuesday: SM add UXA, QA tickets in release report, ask Divya and team to verify
+-  Tuesday: SM add UXA, QA tickets in release report, ask Divya and team to verify
--  2nd week's Wednesday: SM check any potiential risk for the comming release, monitor UXA pipeline, make sure Design team is awared of UXA effort before release date
+-  Wednesday: SM check any potiential risk for the comming release, monitor UXA pipeline, make sure Design team is awared of UXA effort before release date
--  2nd week's Thusday:  SM confirm with Divya release is good to go, then 1).
+-  Thusday:  SM confirm with Divya release is good to go, then
+   - 1).
 Doug/Thor promote API from TEST to PROD
-   2).
+   - 2).
 Thor/Patrick promote UI from TEST to PROD
-   3).
+   - 3).
 Patrick verify PROD
-   4).
+   - 4).
 Patrick send release notes if applicable

 **Development Tools/Environment**
 - PPR